Posterior Conformal Prediction: Level-adaptive conditional coverage

 Suppose that a pre-fitted classifier predicts $Y_{n+1} \in \mathcal{Y}=\{1,2,\dots, K\}$ based on a probability vector $\hat \eta (X_{n+1})$, where $\hat \eta_k(X_{n+1})$ is the predictive probability of $Y_{n+1}=k$.
 We define the top-class prediction and the top-class predictive probability as

-We call the classifier top-class calibrated if it obeys
+We call the classifier top-class calibrated \citep{gupta2021top} if it obeys

-i.e., the true probability of $Y_{n+1} = \hat \mu(X_{n+1})$ is exactly $\hat p(X_{n+1})$ when the classifier predicts $Y_{n+1} = \hat \mu(X_{n+1})$ holds with probability $\hat p(X_{n+1})$.
-In other words, the accuracy of the top-class prediction $\hat \mu(X_{n+1})$ stays consistent with the top-class probability $\hat p(X_{n+1})$.
-Before calibration, the original classifier often overfits the training data and fails to satisfy the guarantee in \eqref{equ:cal}.
-Calibration methods adjust the predictive probabilities $\hat \eta (X_{n+1})$ using a nonparametric regression model fitted to the validation data, e.g., histogram binning or isotonic regression \citep{zadrozny2001obtaining}.
-They enable the top-class prediction $\hat \mu(X_{n+1})$ to satisfy \eqref{equ:cal} asymptotically.
+i.e., the true probability of $Y_{n+1} = \hat \mu(X_{n+1})$ is exactly $ \hat p(X_{n+1})$ when the classifier predicts $Y_{n+1} = \hat \mu(X_{n+1})$ holds with probability $ \hat p(X_{n+1})$.
+In other words, the accuracy of the top-class prediction $ \hat \mu(X_{n+1})$ stays consistent with the top-class probability $\hat p(X_{n+1})$.
+Before calibration, the original classifier often overfits the training data and does not obey \eqref{equ:cal}.
+Calibration methods adjust the predictive probabilities $\hat \eta (X_{n+1})$ by fitting nonparametric regression models to validation data.
+This can be done e.g.~via histogram binning or isotonic regression \citep{zadrozny2001obtaining}.
+These methods allow the top-class prediction $ \hat \mu(X_{n+1})$ to obey \eqref{equ:cal} asymptotically.
 Additional calibration methods and guarantees can be found in \citet{guo2017calibration,kull2019beyond,gupta2021top} and the references therein.

 In comparison, existing conformal prediction sets can offer marginal and class-conditional guarantees for covering $Y_{n+1}$ in finite samples; see examples in \cite{sadinle2019least,romano2020classification,stutz2021learning,ding2023class}.
-However, when the classifier has low predictive probability for the top class, these prediction sets would need to include many classes to achieve the target coverage rate of $1-\alpha$.
+However, when the classifier has low predictive probability for the top class, these prediction sets would need to include many classes to achieve a target coverage rate of 90\%.
 In medical diagnostics, a large prediction set has limited utility as it offers little information on the true outcome $Y_{n+1}$ and may take a long time for experts to review.
-In comparison, a calibrated classifier satisfying \eqref{equ:cal} can offer more information about $Y_{n+1}$ through its top-class prediction $\hat \mu(X_{n+1})$ and predictive probability $\hat p(X_{n+1})$, which are easier for experts to review.
-Next, we use PCP to generate smaller, often singleton prediction sets, combining the benefits of top-class calibration and conformal prediction.
+A calibrated classifier satisfying \eqref{equ:cal} can offer more information about $Y_{n+1}$ through its top-class prediction $\hat \mu(X_{n+1})$ and predictive probability $\hat p(X_{n+1})$, which are easier for experts to review.
+In this section, we shall use PCP to generate smaller, often single label prediction sets, combining the benefits of top-class calibration and conformal prediction.